 My casual stroll became a much longer adventure far beyond expectations.

-*Two O'Clock Creek*.
+Notes about *Two O'Clock Creek*.

 The first half of the day has been grand and the plan for the rest of the day includes completing the relatively short commute from Kootenay Plains in Bighorn Backcountry to new accommodation at 'The Crossing', just north of Saskatchewan Crossing where the Icefields Parkway crosses the North Saskatchewan River west of the east middle entrance to Banff National Park, Alberta, Canada.